jupyter-xeus/xeus-cling/README.md

 `xeus-cling` is a Jupyter kernel for C++ based on the C++ interpreter [cling](https://github.com/root-project/cling) and the native implementation of the Jupyter protocol [xeus](https://github.com/QuantStack/xeus).

-This project is in development phase and is highly instable!

 ## Installation

 xeus-cling has been packaged for the conda package manager on the linux platform.
 From a new miniconda3 install: